-The public defence is chaired by the dean or a person authorised by the dean.
+The public defence is chaired by the dean, or a person authorised by the dean.
 The chair of the defence gives a presentation of the submission and evaluation of the thesis and the result of the trial lecture.
-Thereafter, an account of the objectives and results of the doctoral work is given.
+The doctoral candidate then explains the purpose of, and the results of, the doctoral work.
+The faculty itself can decide that the first opponent shall explain this instead of the candidate.